- Visit Us

 - News and Media

-Working at The Ara Project will give you an opportunity to work closely with some incredibly beautiful and charismatic birds, meet people from all over the world and experience Costa Rican life and culture in a remote area.
-And, of course, you will be making a difference to the survival of two endangered species of macaw.
+The Ara Project’s breeding and release sites could not exist without the incredible help of our dedicated volunteers from across the globe.
+Working at The Ara Project gives future conservationists and conservation enthusiasts the opportunity to learn about and work closely with some incredibly beautiful and charismatic birds, meet people from all over the world and experience Costa Rican life and culture in a remote area.
+And, of course, they will be making a difference to the survival of two threatened species of Macaw.

 At the Islita Breeding Center, the climate is very hot year round and rainy from June to November.
 We have a maximum capacity of 7 volunteers.
 The volunteer house has two bedrooms with two beds and a shared bathroom, a kitchen and a social outdoor area.
 We also have private, sheltered tents for long term volunteers, which offer more privacy.
 As it is so remote, volunteers spend most of their social time together.
 This site is located on a 15 min walk from the beach, which is good for surfing and surrounded by beautiful dry tropical forests.
 Islita is the nearby village where volunteers can join the locals to play football, have a drink or meal out.
 As this village is very small, there is a weekly trip to Samara (40 min away) to do their food shopping.